dokuczacz/OmniFlowBeta/README_llm_integration.md

 ### 3. Example: Custom GPT Action

-For a Custom GPT, you can define actions like:
+For a Custom GPT, you can define actions like (replace `servers` with your real endpoint):

 ```json
 {